villekf/OMEGA-doc/docs/source/features.rst

   * Rayleigh or Compton scatter in the detector and/or phantom can be separately selected
  * Form and reconstruct dynamic sinograms
  * Obtain a ground truth image from the GATE ROOT data
+* Load Inveon PET list-mode data
+* Automatically convert any of the above PET data into sinograms
 * Supports orthogonal distance-based ray tracer
 * All projectors automatically use probabilities rather than the length of the line of intersection
 * Automatically compute detector/source coordinates for cylindrical PET data (both GATE and non-GATE data)